11 May 2009

 Yes, that second one appears to be drivable.

 While it is always a thrill to see ramshackle old cookers and big stacks of wood in front of (or behind) a barbecue joint, one thing that I've learned in doing this series of reports is that cooking barbecue the "old school way" does not guarantee a great product.
 That's not to say that cooking on more modern equipment does either.
 But when it comes to barbecue restaurants, I've traditionally clung to the belief that places cooking with real wood on an old offset smoker are inherently "better."
-And what I'm learning is: that's not necessarily true.
+And what I'm learning is: that's not always true.

 The Lazy Pig's sandwich was not bad, but not especially good, either.
 The pulled pork was a little on the dry side and was exceedingly bland.
 The overall taste of the sandwich was helped considerably by the tasty mild sauce that was generously applied.
 Overall, not a memorable sandwich.

 The ribs were spares and held quite a bit of meat.
-They were cooked to a good tenderness, but flavorwise, were not much better than the sandwich.
+They were cooked to a good tenderness, but flavor-wise, were not much better than the sandwich.
 Beyond their considerable smokiness, there was not much flavor present at all.